nasa-petal/PeTaL/README.md

 To run the PeTaL pipeline, enter the `pipeline` directory and run `pip install -r requirements.txt`.
 Then, go back to the top-level PeTaL directory and call the `./run` script with a configuration file.
 For instance, use `./run config/default.json` to populate a `neo4j` database with species, articles, and images, or `./run config/airfoil_training.json` to train airfoil-related machine learning modules.
+Importantly, `./run config/mock_species_articles.json` followed by `./run config/search.json` creates an index file used by the PeTaL website.
+This should be updated as PeTaL matures.

 Note that running the PeTaL pipeline requires an actively running `neo4j` server, with defaults inserted into each config file.
 Also note that these passwords and URLs are stored in a readable format, so it would be wise not to commit config files containing passwords to a production environment.

+*For specific instructions on extending PeTaL through pipeline modules, read [this documentation](PIPELINE.md)*

 ## Deployment